14 Best Places to Visit in Scotland in Winter

 Christmas festivities run from November through January and include rides, a Christmas Tree Maze, Santa's Grotto, and a carousel, as well as the 60-meter-tall Star Flyer.
 Hogmanay (a.k.a.
 New Year's) is another popular time filled with festive fun and fireworks shows.

 Accommodation: Where to Stay in Edinburgh: Best Areas & Hotels

-Set at the north end of the spectacular Great Glen, there’s no shortage of beauty in Inverness.
-While you won’t want to take a dip in the sparkling Loch Ness, walking along its banks and admiring the view from atop Urqhuart Castle is a must for every winter traveler in Scotland.
+Set at the north end of the spectacular Great Glen, there's no shortage of beauty in Inverness.
+While you won't want to take a dip in the sparkling Loch Ness at this time of year, walking along its banks and admiring the view from atop Urqhuart Castle is a must-do activity for every winter traveler in Scotland.

 Breathe in the fresh, crisp air while marveling at shimmering snow and ice adorning the ancient buildings and picturesque landscape as you hike around the area.
 Then, book a game of golf at the Inverness Golf Club.
 Yes, you can still play golf in the winter.